gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 ResourceNotFound: 404: Client Error for url: https://network.fra.optimist.innovo.cloud/v2.0/floatingips/46c0e8cf-783d-44a0-8256-79f8ae0be7fe, External network 54258498-a513-47da-9369-1a644e4be692 is not reachable from subnet 32259126-dd37-44d5-922c-99d68ee870cd.
 Therefore, cannot associate Port 37fc5b34-ee07-49c8-b054-a8d591a9679f with a Floating IP.
 ``

-then a connection between its example network (router) and the provider network is missing [Step 10](/optimist/guided_tour/step10/)
+Then a connection between its example network (router) and the provider network is missing [Step 10](/optimist/guided_tour/step10/)

 The default connect settings of the haproxy processes within an amphora is 50 seconds.
-If a connection is to last longer than 50 seconds, you must configure these values on the listener.
+If a connection lasts longer than 50 seconds, you must configure these values on the listener.

-Example of a connect with timeout:
+An example of a connect with timeout:

 ```bash
 $ time kubectl -n kube-system exec -ti machine-controller-5f649c5ff4-pksps /bin/sh